wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 unlock the given `childLock` in the request object, and locks its own `bcc`.
 In `endAccess()`, `childLock` will be re-acquired before releasing `bcc`.

+Curious readers may naturally ask one question: who is the child cache of a terminal cache?
+As we will see in the next section, zSim also implements a virtual L0 direct-mapped cache as a "filter cache", the purpose of which is to reduce lock operations by reducing the traffic seen by the L1 terminal.

 ## FilterCache Optimization

 Locking, no matter how lightweight it is made to be, will almost definitely incur a cache miss and memory fence when the